Capstone-Projects-2023-Fall/project-studysync/documentation/docs/testing/integration-testing.md

   - Expected Result: The user successfully registers the account and gains access to Studysync.
 - **Adding Friends on Studysync**
   - Action: The user is new to Studysync and would like to add some friends.
-  - Expected Result: New friends are added and await approval from others.
+  - Expected Result: The user is able to follow their firends and wait to get the followback to consider friend.
 - **Quiz Competition**
-  - Action: After adding friends, the user receives an invitation to a quiz competition from their friends.
+  - Action: After adding friends, the user is able to get the shared quiz from their friends
-  - Expected Result: The user can successfully join the quiz and complete it.
+  - Expected Result: The user can successfully take the quiz and get their scores.
 - **Viewing Scores and Rankings**
   - Action: The user wants to view the quiz scores and the leaderboard.
-  - Expected Result: Scores and rankings for all participants are displayed as expected.
+  - Expected Result: Scores are display for all participants as expected.

 ## USE CASE #4:
 Features to be Tested: User Account Management, Flashcards Creation/Customization, AI-Generated Function

-- A user wants to study the subject he wants but, he doesn't find the flash card for the subject he wants in StudySync.
+- A user wants to study the subject he wants, but he doesn't find the flashcard for the subject he wants in StudySync.
-  - He opened StudySync and automatically logged in
+  - The user navigates to StudySync website and then logs in.
-  - After he didn't find a flash card for the subject he wanted to study he turned on the AI topic generation function
+  - After he didn't find any flashcard for the subject he wanted to study, he turned on the AI topic generation function.
-  - After pressing AI Flash Card Generator you will first see all the flash cards and you can filter them.
-  - After completing the screening you can study, then while flash card studying you are not satisfied with a particular topic then choose to be dissatisfied with that topic.
-  - The question will then be deleted from the pool.
+  - After pressing AI Assist button, the user is able to specify the description of his desired flashcards.
+  - Once the AI has finished the flashcard generating, the user is able to study the flashcard and is also able to rate them.
+  - After learning, the user is able to go "Quiz" mode and generate questions by using AI question generating feature.
+  - The user didn't like the questions generated by AI, so he/she decides to edit the questions as well as the answer choices and then save it.

 ### Test Steps:
 - **User Login**
-  - Action: User navigates to Studysync website and logs in using their valid credentials.
+  - Action: User navigates to StudySync website and logs in using their valid credentials.
   - Expected Result: The user is successfully logged in and has access to the website.
 - **Enabling AI Flashcard Generator**
-  - Action: The user cannot find any flashcards for his subjects, so he/she turns on AI flashcards generator.
+  - Action: The user cannot find any flashcards for his subjects, so he/she turns on AI Assist to generate flashcards.
   - Expected Result: The AI flashcards generator feature is enabled.

  ```